Pixel: Resolution of computer monitors

+Computer monitors (and TV sets) generally have a fixed native resolution.
+What it is depends on the monitor, and size.
+See below for historical exceptions.

 Computers can use pixels to display an image, often an abstract image that represents a GUI.
 The resolution of this image is called the display resolution and is determined by the video card of the computer.
-LCD monitors also use pixels to display an image, and have a native resolution.
+Flat-panel monitors (and TV sets), e.g. OLED or LCD monitors, or E-ink, also use pixels to display an image, and have a native resolution, and it should (ideally) be matched to the video card resolution.
 Each pixel is made up of triads, with the number of these triads determining the native resolution.

-On some CRT monitors, the beam sweep rate may be fixed, resulting in a fixed native resolution.
-Most CRT monitors do not have a fixed beam sweep rate, meaning they do not have a native resolution at all - instead they have a set of resolutions that are equally well supported.To produce the sharpest images possible on an LCD, the user must ensure the display resolution of the computer matches the native resolution of the monitor.
+On older, historically available, CRT monitors the resolution was possibly adjustable (still lower than what modern monitor achieve), while on some such monitors (or TV sets) the beam sweep rate was fixed, resulting in a fixed native resolution.
+Most CRT monitors do not have a fixed beam sweep rate, meaning they do not have a native resolution at all – instead they have a set of resolutions that are equally well supported.
+To produce the sharpest images possible on a flat-panel, e.g. OLED or LCD, the user must ensure the display resolution of the computer matches the native resolution of the monitor.

 Resolution of telescopes

 The pixel scale used in astronomy is the angular distance between two objects on the sky that fall one pixel apart on the detector (CCD or infrared chip).
 The scale s measured in radians is the ratio of the pixel spacing p and focal length f of the preceding optics, s = p / f.
 (The focal length is the product of the focal ratio by the diameter of the associated lens or mirror.)

 Because s is usually expressed in units of arcseconds per pixel, because 1 radian equals (180/π) × 3600 ≈ 206,265 arcseconds, and because focal lengths are often given in millimeters and pixel sizes in micrometers which yields another factor of 1,000, the formula is often quoted as s = 206 p / f.